goxray/tun/README.md

 > Please refer to godoc for supported methods and types.

+### As a dockerized experience

+If you need to use it with Docker - you can look at [this proposed implementation](https://github.com/goxray/tun/pull/8).

 ## 🛠 Build

 The project compiles like a regular Go program: